-Approximately 4.8 million tones of solid waste makes its way to landfill sites in South Africa, many of which are fast reaching maximum capacity.
+Approximately 4.8 million tonnes of solid waste makes its way to landfill sites in South Africa, many of which are fast reaching maximum capacity.
 One of the processes to reduce the load on landfill sites is the incineration of waste.
-Medical waste is the most common waste incinerated followed by industrial and certain household wastes, with treatment capacity currently able to process 4 700 tons of waste per month.
+Medical waste is the most common waste incinerated followed by industrial and certain household wastes, with treatment capacity currently able to process 4 700 tonnes of waste per month.
 The efficient and safe operation of waste material plants is necessary to avoid health impacts for people and prevent harmful contaminants from entering the environment.

 Waste materials plant operators can work within a team of waste collectors, engineers, technicians and mechanics.
 They can be exposed to dangerous materials and equipment and are required to wear protective clothing.